magneticio/vamp.io/content/documentation/tutorials/deploy-your-first-blueprint.md

   vamp-gateway-agent   LoadBalancer   10.55.243.115   930.811.777.628   80:31041/TCP   8d
   ```

-  If you are using DC/OS, you will need external IP address of one of the public agents or preferably the public agent load balancer.
+  If you are using DC/OS, you will need the external IP address of the public agent load balancer.

   Once you have the external IP address for the VGA, you can access the service using `curl`: